StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

 ## Step 1: Stop Cortex service

-Before we upgrade Elasticsearch, we need to stop the Cortex service to prevent index writes during the process.
+Before upgrading Elasticsearch, stop the Cortex service to prevent index writes during the process.

 !!! info "Service commands"
     For stop/restart commands depending on your installation method, refer back to the relevant installation guide.